-Research and Development Programmes 2018 Outturn 2019 Budget €'000 €'000 The IDA Research, Development & Innovation (RD&I) Support programme is support companies at all stages of RD&I and enable them to move from start- -up R&D, 50,500 through developing capacity and adding competence, to a fully integrated RD Support levels are tied to an assessment of strategic objectives, in conjunctio commercial and technical assessments. (total) (total)
+Research and Development Programmes 2019 Outturn 2020 Budget €'000 €'000 The IDA Research, Development & Innovation (RD&I) Support programme is designed to support companies at all stages of RD&I and enable them to move from start-up R&D, through developing capacity and adding competence, to a fully integrated RD&I function.
+56,805 47,500 Support levels are tied to an assessment of strategic objectives, in conjunction with commercial and technical assessments.